This post may contain affiliate or sponsored links. Please read our disclosure policy.

 If you want your meal to turn out just like a fresh meal, you’ll need to prep and freeze the meal before cooking.

 First, saute your veggies according to the recipe.
-After they cool, place them in a gallon sized freezer bag with chicken broth, boneless chicken thighs (or chicken breasts), and any seasonings.
+After they cool, place them in a gallon-sized freezer bag with chicken broth, boneless chicken thighs (or chicken breasts), and any seasonings.
 Squeeze out any excess air and seal tightly.

 Then, add all the dry ingredients for the dumplings into a separate quart-sized freezer bag.
 Seal and shake to combine.
 Freeze together as a meal kit.

 When you’re ready to use your meal, thaw completely using one of these safe thawing methods.
-Then, cook according to the recipe directions, using the dry mix to making the dumplings at the end.
+Then, cook according to the recipe directions, using the dry mix to make the dumplings at the end.

 Freezing for the Instant Pot